 The cilia beat back and forth in waves to clear mucus from the sinuses through a narrow opening in the nose and then move the mucus toward the back of the nose to be swallowed.
 Gross, huh?
-If you have a cold or allergies, the membrane gets irritated and swollen and produces even more mucus.
+If you have a cold or allergies, the membrane gets irritated and swollen and makes even more mucus.

 When Good Sinuses Go Bad

 What about that cold that won't go away?
 A cold virus can:

 - damage the delicate cilia so that mucus is not swept away

 - make the mucous lining of the nose swollen, which narrows and blocks the small opening from the sinuses into the nose